4Michael1Angelo5/SOAS/README.md

     * manager/
       * `DataManager` abstract class defining common behavior to all future managers, i.e., DrillsManager, Transaction Manager/ TransactionFeed, etc.
+      * `MapManager`: abstract parent class defining common behavior to all future managers using HashTable-based storage, i.e., PlayerManager, etc.
       * `RosterManager`: concrete child class of `DataManager` that brings specific functionality needed to manage the Seahawks roster.
       * `TransactionFeed`: concrete child class of `DataManager` that brings specific functionality needed to manage the Seahawks transactions.
       * `UndoManager`:  concrete child class of `DataManager` that brings specific functionality needed to undo actions from the other managers.
       * `FanTicketQueue`: concrete child class of the `DataManager` that brings specific functionality needed to manage the Seahawks fan ticket line.
       * `DrillManager`: concrete child class of the `DataManager` that brings specific functionality needed to manage Seahawks Drills.
+      * `PlayerManager`: concrete child class of `MapManager` that brings specific functionality needed to manage Seahawks players.
+      * `HashableManager`: interface defining contract for all managers using HashTable-based storage.
+      * `Manager`: interface defining contract for all managers using DataContainer-based storage.
     * results/
         * `ExperimentResults.java`: A simple Record class used to report a specific result from a benchmark test.
         * `Results.java`: Abstract parent class defining all common behavior to concrete Benchmark Results classes: `FanTicketResults`, `RosterResults`, `TransactionResults`, `UndoResults`.
 It automates experiments across 50, 500, and 5000 records,
         * `FanTicketResults`, `RosterResults`, `TransactionResults`, `UndoResults`: Concrete child classes of the `Results` class that handle specific testing needed for managing their respective `DataTypes`.
         * `Experiment.java`: Interface defining contract for all Results classes.
-        *
-          calculating the average execution time (ms) for Add, Remove, and Search operations.
+        * calculating the average execution time (ms) for Add, Remove, and Search operations.
+        * `HashTableBenchMark`: Abstract parent class defining common behavior for all HashTable-based benchmark experiments, automating setup, execution, and results display across PlayerResults and future hash-based benchmarks.
+        * `PlayerResults`: Concrete child class of HashTableBenchMark that handles specific benchmark testing for PlayerManager using HashTable across 50, 500, and 5000 player datasets.
     * types/
         * `DataType`: Sealed interface that ensures all data managed by the system has a consistent identity.
         * `Player.java`, `Drill.java`, `Transaction.java`, `Action.java`, `FanRequest.java`: Data models.
+        * `PlayerEnhanced.java`: Record class for storing enhanced Seahawk player data, including player ID, name, position, yards, touchdowns, and injury status.
+        * `Position.java`: Enum class that lists the supported player positions, such as `QB`, `WR`, `RB`, and `CB`.
         * `UndoRecord.java`: Record class that links an `Action` to its corresponding inverse operation/previous state.
         * `ActionType.java`: An Enum class that lists all of the supported  `Action` types, e.g., `ADD_PLAYER`, `REMOVE_PLAYER.`
     * simulator/